crimx/observable-hooks/docs/guide/core-concepts.md

 ### Hook dependencies

-This is a little different in observable-hooks which does not offer a "Normal-Observable-Normal" way with hook dependencies.
+This is a little different in observable-hooks which does not provide a "Normal-Observable-Normal" way with hook dependencies.
 If you read back on what we have just discussed, you should notice that we always end up in the Normal World.
 But observable-hooks truly shines with its ability to end in the Observable World.
 Keep reading and I will show you what it means.

 ## Normal to Observable